-In the 1700’s a blacksmith shop was essential to every village.
-It was a gathering place for farmers and other residents where they could exchange news and catch up on local gossip while the smithy shod their horses or the wheelwright tightened their wagon wheels.
+In the 1700s a blacksmith shop was essential to every village.
+It was a gathering place for farmers and other residents where they could exchange news and catch up on local gossip while the smithy shod their horses or the wheelwright repaired their wagons.

-The blacksmith shop opened at daybreak, with horses and their attendants waiting to be shod.
+The blacksmith shop opened at daybreak, with horses waiting to be shod.
 The work often continued after sunset.
-In addition to horse shoeing, the blacksmith along with the wheelwright, repaired single and double trees for wagons, tightened and rerimmed wagon wheels, built new hay wagon bodies on farmers running gear, repaired and sharpened farm tools.
-They also made and installed new wooden handles for shovels and forks as well as making fireplace andirons and tools.
-Often broken tools required welding by heating the partisan the forge then hammering the pieces together at the anvil.
+In addition to horse shoeing, the blacksmith along with the wheelwright, repaired single and double trees for wagons, tightened and re-rimmed wagon wheels, built new hay wagon bodies on farmers running gear.
+The smith would also repair and sharpen farm tools, replaced wooden handles on shovels and forks and make fireplace andirons and household and farm tools.
+Often broken tools required welding by heating the parts in the forge then hammering the pieces together at the anvil.

 The Blacksmiths who worked in the Goshenville shop included: the original Joshua Ashbridge in 1750, James Garrett (1806), William Hagenbottom (1844), Lewis Farra (1860), Edward Dougherty (1886), William Sharpless (1890), Moses and James Brown (1905), and Wiebe Velde (1915).
 Wheelwrights included: J. Davis Ashbridge (1840) and William Delinger (1880).